 “If that’s the case,” Dox paced around her.
 “We should take this to our superiors—”

-“-Our superiors put my name on the termination order!”
-Sofita snapped before relaxing.
+“-Our superiors put my name on the termination order,” Sofita then softened.
 “Dox, this male prisoner has answers I need.”

 Dox studied the dark water.

 “Will the Shell even work in there?”

 “That’s why you’re here,” she slapped the Donmat’s taut bicep, “If I surface brain-dead, you’re to extract me.”